OV00VO/restaurant/README.md

 * Delete: Users can cancel their own reservations (within a specific timeframe before the reservation).

 **Administrative Functionalities:**

-* All CRUD operations: Administrators can Create, Read, Update, and Delete all data within the system, including:
+All CRUD operations: Administrators can Create, Read, Update, and Delete all data within the system, including:
-Customer information
+* Customer information
-Reservation details
+* Reservation details

 User Management: Administrators can create, edit, and delete user accounts.

 Additional Considerations:
-Implement a secure user authentication system for login and managing reservations.
+* Implement a secure user authentication system for login and managing reservations.
-Designate clear user roles (e.g., user, administrator) with restricted access levels.
+* Designate clear user roles (e.g., user, administrator) with restricted access levels.
-Define timeframes for users to modify or cancel their reservations.
+* Define timeframes for users to modify or cancel their reservations.
-Consider functionalities like email confirmations for reservations and modifications (optional).
+* Consider functionalities like email confirmations for reservations and modifications (optional).
-Explore integrating with a table management system for assigning tables to reservations (optional).
+* Explore integrating with a table management system for assigning tables to reservations (optional).

-Focus on Core Functionalities:
+**Focus on Core Functionalities:**
 This approach prioritizes core CRUD functionalities for users while granting administrators full control over the system and user management.
 This ensures data integrity and allows for streamlined reservation management.

 ## 06. Testing

 When developing this project there was issues with the uploaded Cloudinary images, I could not find a workaround for this, or load the images through static in the Django project image folder.
 It was not possible to get the CSS to work on Heroku either, only in the development and with the Debug True mode.
 During the project, both database and other got corrupted when trying to add user functionalites for the reservations system.
 Even though special settings in both Django and in Heroku Config Var.
 There could be a database rights issue or anything else.
-The image itself is connected and resulting with a 200 server code in Chrome Developer mode, but when running the database in local environment it posts a 500 server code.
-Note: This issues was later resolved in the updated published version here.
+The image itself is connected and resulting with a 200 server code in Chrome Developer mode, but when running the database in local environment it posts a 500 server code. **Note: These issues was later resolved in the updated and published version here.**

 #### For more in-depth testing scenarios and results, please see the [README_testing.md](README_testing.md)

-There was also a problem to get a mockup based on the published Heroku app.
+There was also a problem to get a mockup based on the published Heroku app see:

 https://ui.dev/amiresponsive?url=https://restaurant-fine-dine-19f92102eee1.herokuapp.com/